 In short, website speed should be a high priority when building great websites.
 If you find that your website is slow, don’t lose time in identifying the problem and stop losing customers.
 Look at your site’s loading speed and act now.
 Nothing is more expensive than a missed opportunity.

 We hope this article helps in bringing out the significance of why website speed matters like never before.
-If you have any questions at all or if you want to know more about our services, click here.
+If you have any questions at all or if you want to know more about our digital marketing or website design and development services, click here.

 This post focussed on 5 reasons why website speed is important.
 If you have any other reason why website speed matters, feel free to post your comments below.
-We will be more than happy to go include it.
+We will be more than happy to include them.